splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/troubleshoot-k8s-container.rst

 .. note:: For general troubleshooting, see :ref:`otel-troubleshooting` and :ref:`troubleshoot-k8s`.

+Kubernetes requires you to install a container runtime on each node in the cluster so that pods can run there.
+The compatibility level of a specific Kubernetes version and container runtime can vary, so :ref:`use a version of Kubernetes and a container runtime that are known to be compatible <check-runtimes>`.

+Container runtimes such as containerd, CRI-O, Docker, and Mirantis Kubernetes Engine (formerly Docker Enterprise/UCP) are supported.
+For more information about runtimes, see :new-page:`Container runtime <https://kubernetes.io/docs/setup/production-environment/container-runtimes/>`.

-This topic describes how to troubleshoot incompatibility issues.
-A Kubernetes cluster using an incompatible container runtime for its version or configuration could experience the following issues cluster-wide:
+A Kubernetes cluster using an incompatible container runtime for its version or configuration might experience the following issues:

 - Stats from containers, pods, or nodes being absent or malformed.
 As a result, the Collector that requires these stats does not produce the desired corresponding metrics.
 - Containers, pods, and nodes fail to start successfully or stop cleanly.
 - The kubelet process on a node is in a defunct state.

-Kubernetes requires you to install a :new-page:`container runtime <https://kubernetes.io/docs/setup/production-environment/container-runtimes/>`` on each node in the cluster so that pods can run there.
-The compatibility level of a specific Kubernetes version and container runtime can vary, so :ref:`use a version of Kubernetes and a container runtime that are known to be compatible <check-runtimes>`.
-Multiple container runtimes such as containerd, CRI-O, Docker, and Mirantis Kubernetes Engine (formerly Docker Enterprise/UCP) are all supported.

 .. _check-runtimes:

 Check the container runtime compatibility
 =============================================================================================

 First, run ``kubectl get nodes -o wide`` to determine what version of Kubernetes and container runtime are being used.

 The ``-o wide`` flag prints the output in the plain-text format with any additional information.
 For pods, the node name is included.
 In the following example, ``node-1`` uses Kubernetes 1.19.6 and containerd 1.4.1:

    .. code-block:: yaml